Student Engagement Coordinator

 Anticipated Start Date: Immediately

 Hampshire College, an independent, innovative liberal arts institution and member of the Five College consortium, is located on a beautiful rural campus in Amherst, Massachusetts.
-We provide residential undergraduate education to nearly 600 students.
-Each department at Hampshire College contributes to the collaborative culture of the organization and plays an important role in the success of the College The mission of residence life and student engagement at Hampshire College is to support and complement the academic program with the goal of creating a holistic environment that encourages collaboration, connections, learning, and personal growth.
-As part of the student life team, you will be instrumental in the department achieving its mission and goals!
+We provide residential undergraduate education to nearly 700 students.
+Each department at Hampshire College contributes to the collaborative culture of the organization and plays an important role in the success of the College.
+The mission of residence life and student engagement at Hampshire College is to strive to enrich the educational experience by fostering a dynamic campus community where personal development is encouraged and all students feel welcomed and supported.
+Residence life aims to provide an inclusive environment for all students to learn and connect within their community, while emphasizing personal growth.
+Student engagement fosters learning by providing leadership training, administrative guidance, and opportunities for involvement, while creating social activities and supporting student-led programs.
+As part of the student affairs team, you will be instrumental in the department achieving its mission and goals!

 DESCRIPTION OF RESPONSIBILITIES: